Leo70kg/engine/README.md

 # OpenArena Engine
 This project is a fork of OpenArena with specific changes to the client and server.
+Some of the major features currently implemented are:

+  * SDL 2 backend
+  * OpenAL sound API support (multiple speaker support and better sound quality)
+  * Full x86_64 support on Linux
+  * VoIP support, both in-game and external support through Mumble.
+  * MinGW compilation support on Windows and cross compilation support on Linux
+  * AVI video capture of demos
+  * Much improved console autocompletion
+  * Persistent console history
+  * Colorized terminal output
+  * Optional Ogg Vorbis support
+  * Much improved QVM tools
+  * Support for various esoteric operating systems
+  * cl_guid support
+  * HTTP/FTP download redirection (using cURL)
+  * Multiuser support on Windows systems (user specific game data is stored in "%APPDATA%\OpenArena")
+  * PNG support
+  * Many, many bug fixes

+The original id software readme that accompanied the Q3 source release has been renamed to id-readme.txt so as to prevent confusion.
+Please refer to the website for updated status.

 ## Building on Ubuntu or Debian Linux ##